JedMeister/tvheadend/README.rst

 Features:

-This appliance includes all the standard features in `TurnKey Core`_, and on top of that:
+This appliance includes all the standard features in TurnKey Core, and on top of that:

 - **TVHeadend**: Tvheadend is a TV streaming server and recorder for Linux, FreeBSD and Android supporting DVB-S, DVB-S2, DVB-C, DVB-T, ATSC, ISDB-T, IPTV, SAT>IP and HDHomeRun as input sources.